 Step 4: set up your event for registration

-- You will be notified when the registration link is available and with next steps to ensure your speakers can register and sign the HBA speaker agreement.
+• You will be notified when the registration link is available and live on the HBA website (after review and approval by HBA Staff).

 Step 5: marketing and pre-webinar prep

-Marketing: While your webinar is automatically added to the weekly event digest email, the chapter/region is responsible for all other marketing of the event, such as on social media channels and the HBA Community.
+Marketing: While your webinar is automatically added to the weekly event digest email, the chapter/region/affinity group is responsible for all other marketing of the event, such as on social media channels and through the HBA Community.

 Pre-webinar prep:

-- Slide deck: please use HBA's Intro slides as a basis for your webinar presentation, which are templates with HBA branding, include an HBA informational slide and technical tips to quickly review with your attendees.
-We have a few versions available based on your event needs:
+• Slide deck: please use HBA's Intro slides as a basis for your webinar presentation, which are templates with HBA branding, including an HBA informational slide and technical tips to quickly review with your attendees.
+Download the HBA PowerPoint template

 Step 6: technical rehearsal

 Scheduling a tech rehearsal on the same platform you will be using is incredibly important to ensure all team members and speakers have an understanding of the technical nuances and flow of the event.
-It should be held a few days prior to the actual webinar date and last about 30-45 minutes.
-Be sure to include all event team members who will be responsible for something on the day-of the event and all speakers.
+It should be held a few days before the actual webinar date and last about 30-45 minutes.
+Be sure to include all event team members who will be responsible for something on the day of the event and all speakers.

 During the tech rehearsal: